 Wind farms are groups of wind turbines.
-It’s pretty impressive to think that the electricity that powers so much in our lives – from charging our phones, to allowing us to make a cup of coffee and, increasingly, fuelling our cars – might have started out as a simple gust of wind.
+It’s pretty impressive to think that the electricity that powers so much in our lives – from charging our phones, to allowing us to make a cup of coffee or fuel an electric vehicle – might have started out as a simple gust of wind.

 First let’s start with the visible parts of the wind farm that we’re all used to seeing – those towering white or pale grey turbines.
 Each of these turbines consists of a set of blades, a box beside them called a nacelle and a shaft.
 The wind – even just a gentle breeze – makes the blades spin, creating kinetic energy.
 The blades rotating in this way then also make the shaft in the nacelle turn and a generator in the nacelle converts this kinetic energy into electrical energy.

 It’s at this stage that the electricity usually moves onto the National Grid transmission network, ready to then be passed on so that, eventually, it can be used in homes and businesses.
 Alternatively, a wind farm or a single wind turbine can generate electricity that is used privately by an individual or small set of homes or businesses.